“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “Well David, one day I suppose you will...”
 She stopped herself from

-saying anything about ceasing to operate as she still had never told
+to operate as she still had never told

 David he was not a real boy.